wdas/reposado/docs/client_configuration.md

 Testing with the beta releases indicates that Mojave's `softwareupdate` requires the use of https.
 It also does Extended Validation of TLS certs by default.
 To disable this, you can set a preference in the com.apple.SoftwareUpdate preferences domain:

-`sudo defaults write com.apple.SoftwareUpdate SUDisableEVCheck -bool YES`
+`sudo defaults write /Library/Preferences/com.apple.SoftwareUpdate SUDisableEVCheck -bool YES`
 (Or use a configuration profile to manage this preference.)

 Mojave clients should use a CatalogURL of the form: